rahulMittal11/Diabetes-Prediction/README.md

-# Diabetes-Prediction
+#Diabetes Prediction Project
+Welcome to the Diabetes Prediction Project!
+This repository contains the code and resources for building a machine learning model to predict the likelihood of diabetes in individuals based on various health metrics.

+#Project Overview
-This repository contains the code and resources for a diabetes prediction project.
-The goal of this project is to develop a predictive model that can accurately identify individuals at risk of developing diabetes based on their health metrics.
+The aim of this project is to create a predictive model that can help identify individuals at risk of developing diabetes.
+By analyzing a dataset containing key health indicators such as age, BMI, glucose levels, and insulin levels, we can build a model that offers valuable insights for early intervention.